JosephEoff/josepheoff.github.io/_posts/2023-07-25-blackforest-sewingmachines.md

 It appears to be some variant of the Adler 220.

-I joked with my wife that the Adler was made to sew one elephant to another.
+I joked with my wife that the Adler was made to sew elephants together.
 It isn't (quite) really big enough for that, but is is intended for rather large tasks.
 The pages I've found selling old Adler 220 machines mention upholstery and tarps (the kind you use to cover the bed on a big rig truck.)
 I even found one guy using them to sew patches onto the backs of leather jackets for bikers - the big bed and the long neck let him lay the jackets flat while sewing rather than having to roll and unroll the jackets to make them fit the harp space on a smaller machine.

 I have no idea when this particular machine was made.
 Adler seems to have made them for a long time - I saw purely mechanical Adler 220 machines like this stodgy gray one and others that had electronic displays mounted on them and a more modern paint job.